ILNSuryaChandra/xai-telegram-notifier/README.md

       }
       ```

       here "id" value is the chat ID of your group or channel in which you want to receive the notifications in.
+Don't forget that - is also a part of the id. "-1001234567890" is the id in the above example

 3. setting up notifications